Ben-Nachmanson/STREM-System-v2/README.md

 The cycle will loop endlessly unless the "Reset" button is clicked, and it will halt at the current state when "Pause" is clicked.

-The Ph and ORP values are being written to a .txt file every 5 minutes.
+The Ph and ORP values are being written to a .txt file every 5 minutes and will be constantly updating regardless of the state.

 The Save feature will save the current sheet to a .txt file, then to load it use the Load feature click the .txt File you would like to load then click reset.